 - Be Courteous – Speeding up when you know a car is trying to get over is not conducive to safety on the roads.
 Be courteous and let the other driver over, especially when they are trying to merge on the highway.
 Also, don’t drive in the left lane, use it only for passing.
 When cars have to pass on the right it causes more accidents.

 Finding a Car Accident Attorney in Denver, Colorado

 A car accident can be a devastating experience.
 It is imperative to contact an honest, experienced personal injury attorney to advocate on your behalf.
-Jennifer Donaldson of the Law Office of Jennifer L. Donaldson proudly represents clients in all types of car accidents, including rear-end accidents, high-speed impact crashes, DUI / drunk driving accidents, reckless driving accidents, and hit and run accidents.
+Jennifer Donaldson of Donaldson Law, LLC proudly represents clients in all types of car accidents, including rear-end accidents, high-speed impact crashes, DUI / drunk driving accidents, reckless driving accidents, and hit and run accidents.